 495-1 to 3 INDEPENDENT STUDY.
 Research and reading in specified area of interest such as analysis of variance, design of experiments, estimation, testing hypotheses, linear models, robust procedures, reliability.
 May be repeated to a maximum of 9 hours.
 Prerequisites: written consent of adviser and instructor.

 535-3 STATISTICS CONTENT, PEDAGOGY, AND CONNECTIONS.
 A focused look at data analysis and probability, best practices in pedagogy, and connections to other areas.
+Within the Department of Mathematics and Statistics credit can only be earned for the Postsecondary Mathematics Education specialization.
 Prerequisites: STAT 244 or higher with a C or better and MATH 250 with a C or better or consent of instructor.

 575-3 STATISTICAL COMPUTING.
 Numerical methods for statistical analysis.
 Numerical linear algebra for multiple regression.
 Unconstrained optimization for approximation of maximum likelihood estimates.
 Numerical integration and function approximation.
 Prerequisites: STAT 480a,b; MATH 465; 466.